(Last revised and updated: November 30, 2023)

 Notice, Types of Transfer Data, and Purposes for which Transfer Data is Collected and Used

 When we collect your Transfer Data, we’ll give you timely and appropriate notice describing what Transfer Data we’re collecting, how we’ll use it, and the types of third parties with whom we may share it.
 The types of Transfer Data that may be collected by Volt are the types of personal information described under the clauses above titled “Information Collection and Use”, “Voluntary Submission of Personal Information”, “Log Files”, “Cookies”, and “How to Manage Cookies”.
-Additionally, Processed Transfer Data includes information contained on the servers of enterprise customers, to which Volt may have access for support purposes.
+Additionally, Processed Transfer Data includes information contained on the servers of enterprise customers, to which Volt may be granted access to for support purposes.
 The purposes for which Transfer Data is collected and used by Volt are those purposes described under the clauses titled “Information Collection and Use”, “Information Sharing and Usage”, “Log Files”, “Cookies”, and “How to Manage Cookies” above with respect to personal information.
 Volt collects and uses Processed Transfer Data only on the instructions of the applicable third-party controller.

 Accountability for Onward Transfer and Types of Third Parties to which Transfer Data is Disclosed